atsepkov/drone/README.md

 Similar to `addStateTransition` except the start state is assumed to be any state the user didn't explicitly register.
 Drone will fallback to this if it ends up in a state it doesn't understand (an undocumented 404 page or server error). **Tip**: navigation to home page is a good default state transition to add.

+#### Drone.addCompositeStateTransition (declarative mode)

+    drone.addCompositeStateTransition(
+      startState: { [layer: string] : string },
+      endState: { [layer: string] : string },
+      transitionLogicCallback: (page: puppeteer.Page, params: {}) => void,
+      cost: number = 1
+    )

+Transition for composite layers of a state.
+Your starting state should define a subset of states of all layers that must be set for transition to occur.
+Your end state should define a subset of states guaranteed to be set by this transition.
+For example, if logging in occurs via `login screen` and results in a redirect to `main page`, the start state would be `{ base: 'login screen', login: 'no' }` and end state would be `{ base: 'main page', login: 'yes' }`.
+In this case, no other layer matters, so we exclude them from the declaration.
+On the other hand, if user was already logged in attempting to toggle some checkbox, we could represent the states as follows:

+    // if this checkbox is only available in logged in state, and 'some page' is available with and without login
+    startState: { base: 'some page', login: 'yes', checkbox: 'unchecked' }
+    endState:   { base: 'some page', login: 'yes', checkbox: 'checked' }

+    // if this checkbox is available with and without login or if the entire page is only visible while logged in
+    startState: { base: 'some page', checkbox: 'unchecked' }
+    endState:   { base: 'some page', checkbox: 'checked' }

+**Tip**: You can omit layers from `endState` that will not change from their `startState` during the transition.

+Note the difference, we only need to mention a layer if our ability to perform the transition depends on it.
+In second case, we don't depend on `login` state because our presence in starting state means that either login isn't needed, or we already logged in.
+You only need to define transitions that result in layer state changes, Drone will learn how to traverse your app from a combination of basic and composite transitions.
+Note that you don't even have to provide the base state for your transition, as long as that transition can be performed from any base state.

 #### Drone.whereAmI (declarative mode)